michael2012z/BitBible/markdown/KJV/files/Job.md

 19. Behold, this is the joy of his way, and out of the earth shall others grow.

-20. Behold, God will not cast away a perfect man, neither will he help the evil doers:help…: Heb. take the ungodly by the handcome: Heb. shall not be
+20. Behold, God will not cast away a perfect man, neither will he help the evil doers:

-21. Till he fill thy mouth with laughing, and thy lips with rejoicing.rejoicing: Heb. shouting for joy
+21. Till he fill thy mouth with laughing, and thy lips with rejoicing.

-22. They that hate thee shall be clothed with shame; and the dwelling place of the wicked shall come to nought.shall come…: Heb. shall not be
+22. They that hate thee shall be clothed with shame; and the dwelling place of the wicked shall come to nought.

 ## Job 9

 1. Then Job answered and said,

-2. I know it is so of a truth: but how should man be just with God?with God: or, before God?
+2. I know it is so of a truth: but how should man be just with God?

 3. If he will contend with him, he cannot answer him one of a thousand.